-When it comes to a horse race handicapping system, I’m always tempted to bet on the favorite.
+When it comes to a horse race handicapping system in Weston, I’m always tempted to bet on the favorite.
 That’s the way I’ve always gone.
 But over the last year or so, I’ve begun to wonder whether there might be better bets on the races.
-And that became very apparent today when I was looking over the program for Sunday’s Belmont Stakes and saw that the favorite was actually Betfair’s highest priced race of the year.
+And that became very apparent today when I was looking over the program for Sunday’s Belmont Stakes and saw that the favorite was actually Betfair’s highest priced race of the year in Weston Florida.

 So why did the favorite to win last year despite the low odds and the long shots at second and third?
 The answer lies partly in the form of an old saying attributed to a famous race track owner, “If you’re worried about the weather, then don’t come to the race.”
 That’s quite the opposite of today’s conditions.
 So, why did the horses who raced on Saturday to fall into place so dramatically today?